A new threat arrives from a deadly bomb cyclone that just blasted the Northwest with hurricane-force gusts - Local News 8

 “It’s severe out there.
 Trees are coming down all over the city, with multiple falling onto homes,” the fire department in Bellevue, east of Seattle, warned on social media Tuesday.

+One of those trees killed a woman showering in her King County home, the Bellevue Fire Department confirmed Wednesday.
+The victim’s husband was removed from the home for his own safety.

-In Lynnwood, north of Seattle, a woman in her 50s was killed when a large tree fell on a homeless encampment shortly after 7 p.m.
+A second woman, who was in her 50s, was killed around the same time in Lynnwood, north of Seattle, when a large tree fell on a homeless encampment shortly after 7 p.m.
 Tuesday, South County Fire Department told CNN.

 Southeast of Seattle, two people in Maple Valley were rescued and taken to a nearby hospital after a tree fell on their trailer.
 While one person was freed quickly, it took firefighters an hour to extricate the second, according to Puget Sound Fire.